 UH Parking and Transportation strives to educate students and faculty/staff on green commuting options, offering a car sharing program, carpools and promoting mass transit.
 With the city of Houston designated as the energy capital of the world, UH is doing its best to minimize carbon emissions through education.

 In 2011, UH received a grant from Green Mountain Energy to install a solar array on the central power plant roof, which powers 25 percent of the office space for the central plant.
 Single-stream recycling was introduced in 2013, which allows for all recyclables to be dropped into the same bin and sorted after the collection process rather than by the user.

 In October 2012, Cougar Woods Dining Hall opened its doors as the first LEED certified building (silver rating) at the University.
 The building’s unique wall of windows allows it to save energy by maximizing the use of natural light.
 In addition, it also is able to save up to 20 percent of water usage with its plumbing fixtures that help conserve water.
 The building is expected to save up to 30 percent on energy usage through its high-efficiency HVAC equipment and other strategies for reducing energy demand.

-As of April 2014, UH Facilities Management has installed 61 water bottle filling stations and has saved over 496,000 bottles from entering the waste stream.
-The university has installed 86 big belly solar compacting recycling and waste bins, which reduces our carbon footprint by requiring fewer trips to empty the bins and offers real time data about the current capacity in the bins.
+As of November 2014, UH Facilities Services has installed 70 water bottle filling stations and has saved over 1.1 million bottles from entering the waste stream.
+The university has installed 90 big belly solar compacting recycling and waste bins, which reduces our carbon footprint by requiring fewer trips to empty the bins and offers real time data about the current capacity in the bins.